 - Research recycling and educate yourself by using brochures, newsletters and Google.
 Establish where your waste statistics are currently sitting.
 How much of it is paper, food or plastic?
 The answers will inform you what kind of waste your company produces most and what can be reduced or recycled.
 Track changes in your waste over a period of time.
 There are many competitions rewarding effective waste management so explore possible contests in your area.
 This will help motivate the office and encourage teamwork.

 - Communication is key!
 Getting everyone in the office excited is challenging.
 Many employees are focused on work and sideline sustainable responsibility.
 “Educate your team by saying why recycling is important to them,” advised Berenice.
 They will act upon it once they make recycling their own.
 People higher in the office should lead by example.
 If a certain department is doing well in the corporation, publicize the success!

 - Invest in green for the long term.
 “How can you green your calendar?”
 Berenice suggests celebrating environmental days to increase awareness around the office.
 “It is important to integrate the recycling culture.”If you want, you can start bringing green to you office parties, your culture and performance reviewing.

 - Do not procrastinate.
-There are many sceptics who turn a blind eye to our looming waste problem.
-“It’s not our thing,” is a common remark among some sceptics.
+There are many skeptics who turn a blind eye to our looming waste problem.
+“It’s not our thing,” is a common remark among some skeptics.
 “Our current lifestyle is not conducive to a healthy planet for future generations,” Berenice closes.
 Start acting now.